tomaz-suller/rand-projects/README.txt

-For all the code I have, until it gets so much that I have to organize into different branches
+For all the code I have, until it gets so much that I have to organize into different repositories.